Gabrielle (Gabe) Adams

 Education: BA, Colby College; PhD, Business Administration (Organizational Behavior), Stanford Graduate School of Business.

-Her research has been published in journals such as Nature, Psychological Science; Journal of Experimental Psychology: General; Journal of Personality and Social Psychology; and Organizational Behavior and Human Decision Processes.
+Her research has been published in journals such as Nature, Psychological Science; Journal of Experimental Psychology: General; Journal of Personality and Social Psychology (JPSP); and Organizational Behavior and Human Decision Processes (OBHDP).
 It has also been the subject of articles in the New York Times, the Washington Post, the Financial Times, the Wall Street Journal, and Harvard Business Review, and has been featured on national public radio (NPR, BBC, CBC).
+In 2021, she won UVA's All-University Research Award.
+She is currently an Associate Editor at OBHDP.

 Professor Adams teaches courses on leadership; interpersonal and group dynamics; diversity, equity, and inclusion; power, status, and influence; change; and negotiations.
 She has also taught many executive education programs for both public and private sector organizations.
-Professor Adams received UVA's All-University Teaching Award in 2021 and was named one of the 40 Best Business School Professors Under 40 by Poets & Quants.
-She also serves as a non-executive director/advisor of BrandsEye, Names & Faces, and Space 3, and is an affiliate of ideas42.
+Professor Adams received UVA's All-University Teaching Award in 2021 and the Excellence in Teaching Award from the Jefferson Scholars Foundation in 2022, and has also been named one of the 40 Best Business School Professors Under 40 by Poets & Quants.
+She currently serves as a non-executive director/advisor of DataEQ and VEL, and is an affiliate of ideas42.

 She received her BA from Colby College and her PhD in Business Administration (Organizational Behavior) from the Stanford Graduate School of Business.